-Week 2 - Tone and texture, simplifying and creating form, pen, pencils and charcoal.
+Week 2 - Tone and texture, shading, simplifying and creating form using pens, pencils or charcoal.

 Week 3 - Perspective - getting depth into your drawings and your buildings correct.

-Week 4 - Dynamic composition, rule of thirds and odds, enlarging from a photo or gridding up.
+Week 4 - Dynamic composition, rules of composition, enlarging from a photo - gridding up.

 Week 5 - Human figure and faces.

-Week 6 - Pen & wash, colour theory and back to the drawing board!
+Week 6 - Pen & wash and other drawing tools, colour theory and back to the drawing board!

 Cartridge paper (A4 or bigger); a board or table easel to rest on if you like to work at an angle; a range of pencils from HB to 9B; a soft eraser; set square and ruler; charcoal (optional).
 For week 6 you may like to bring some fine-tipped drawing pens (0.3-0.7) or ink and nibs and watercolour paints and a brush, but these are optional and can be discussed while on the course.

 Treat someone you love.
 Available in any amount as whole or part payment towards any chosen course, class or workshop.